Plane passenger's laptop destroyed after person in front reclines their seat

 In a follow up tweet, he added: "Also, this one is more of a critique than a suggestion.
 I really appreciate that your flight attendant came over to tell me that the passenger in front of me 'needs to be able to recline' and then asked him 'if he was okay?' as if your seat hadn't just ruined my livelihood."
 Ouch.

-One person responded: “Isn’t it time to ban seat reclining?”
+Responding to his viral post, one person wrote: “Isn’t it time to ban seat reclining?”

-One user said: “Nah bro this is your own fault.
+One person said: “Nah bro this is your own fault.
 While I agree fully reclining is kinda a d**k move, they also have every right to.”

 While another chipped in: “This is negligence and lack of due precaution on the part of the airlines.
 Passengers with a reclining seat should be able to do so at will.
 The seats and trays should be designed for adequate damping to not pose a danger to passengers and property.”